-Definition: Cash Flow Statement serves the shift of the cash by the company, i.e., accepting cash on the one side and making payments by cash on the other side.
-Its aim is to determine the difference between the cash-in-hand the company has at the beginning and at the end of the year.
+Definition: A cash flow statement is a financial statement which serves the inflow and outflow of the cash and cash equivalents by the company.
+It consists of all cash receipts and cash payments transactions of the company during the year.
+It aims to determine the difference between the company’s cash-in-hand at the beginning and the end of the year.

 A specified protocol of divergent stock exchanges demands corporate entities to urge cash flow statement to the various stock exchanges.
-Thus, listed companies are constrained to formulate cash flow statement.
+Thus, listed companies are constrained to prepare a cash flow statement.

 Content: Cash Flow Statement

-In this activity, cash moves come from the operations of the enterprise.
+1. Operating activities: Operating activities are those activities which deal with the daily operations of the business, such as increase/ decrease in current stock.
 Inflow and outflow in such activities can be easily understood with the following examples:

 - Revenue from selling goods and delivering services.